magento/devdocs/src/cloud/onboarding/onboarding-tasks.md

 ### Set up shared account access

 The License owner can set up shared access for the Magento account.
 Shared access allows trusted employees and service providers to use the Magento Help center to submit and track Support tickets related to your {{site.var.data.ece}} projects.
-For set up instructions, see the [Shared Access][] article in the Magento Help Center.
+For setup instructions, see the [Shared Access][] article in the Magento Help Center.

 ## Get started with the Project Web Interface {#project-setup}